cs3157-borowski/recitations/recitation_1/bash.md

 echo "Hello, AP World!"
 ```
 ### Variables and expansion
 Variables are not bounded to a transparent, solid data type.
-They are recognisable through the signature '$' and their capitalization.
+They are recognisable through the signature '$' and their capitalization, which is a convention.
 ```
 #!/bin/bash
 #A script that uses a variable